-Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can do a lot in one day in Singapore.
+Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can see a lot of the top Singapore attractions in a short time.
 This is my list of things you shouldn't miss.

 Singapore in One Day